Running the Cumbria way.

 All in all I accomplished what I had set out to achieve, learnt some valuable lessons and discovered a lot about myself along the way.
 It has left me with a new set of questions, the first most nagging one…What’s next?

 In January of 2022 - Les ran a solo winter Cumbria way starting in Carlisle and finishing in Ulverston.
-Les is a keen mountain runner and climbing and works for Adventuring as an instructor during the summer months.
+Les is a keen mountain runner and climber and works for Adventuring as an instructor during the summer months.

 Hit the picture to see more of Les's adventures on Instagram.